bgaudiosi/backronym/README.md

 # backronym
 Turns a word or assortment of letters into an acronym.
+Useful for studying and memorizing things.

+It does this using a formula that is meant to create coherent, memorable backronyms.